-By now, you may be wondering how I'm putting all of my examples in a light greyish-blue box.
+By now, you may be wondering how I'm putting all of my examples in a text box.
 Well, surprise!
 There's a code for that, too.
 It's actually called a blockquote or a long quote.
 You can see the difference between a long quote and a short quote (normal quotation marks) below.

 <blockquote>All of this text will be in a blockquote like the rest of the examples.</blockquote> <q>I'm quoting this because I'm saying it out loud.</q>